kxng0109/weather-app/README.md

 # weather-app
 Just a simple weather app.
+One of the first projects I ever did.